 Ceramide is the branch point of synthesis of two classes of sphingolipids.
 One branch leads to the synthesis of glycolipids and the other branch leads to the formation of sphingophospholipids.

 - When CDP-choline reacts with ceramide catalyzed by ceramide choline phosphotransferase then sphingomyelin is produced.
 Sphingomyelin is a type of sphingophospholipid found mostly in the myelin sheath of nerve cells.

 - However, condensation of UDP-sugar (galactose or glucose) with ceramide gives gangliosides.

-Depending upon the types of sugar added and branch pattern, different types of gangliosides can be synthesized from lactosylceramide.
-All the gangliosides are synthesized from glucocerebrosides and, therefore, synthesis of glucocerebroside is a rate limiting and committed step of ganglioside biosynthesis.
+Depending upon the types of sugar added and branch patterns, different types of gangliosides can be synthesized from lactosylceramide.
+All the gangliosides are synthesized from glucocerebrosides and, therefore, synthesis of glucocerebroside is a rate-limiting and committed step of ganglioside biosynthesis.

 There are two types of glycolipids; cerebrosides and gangliosides.
-Glycolipids with single sugar units are called as cerebrosides while glycolipids with oligosaccharide unit are called as gangliosides.
-Glycolipids also play a role in membrane fluidity maintenance and gangliosides are most important glycolipids for the neuronal membrane, especially in synapses.
+Glycolipids with single sugar units are called cerebrosides while glycolipids with oligosaccharide units are called gangliosides.
+Glycolipids also play a role in membrane fluidity maintenance and gangliosides are the most important glycolipids for the neuronal membrane, especially in synapses.

-Gangliosides are of different types GM1, GM2, GM3, and many more types, while cerebrosides are of two type glucocerebrosides and galactocerebrosides.
+Gangliosides are of different types; GM1, GM2, GM3, and many more types, while cerebrosides are of two types glucocerebrosides and galactocerebrosides.
 They all have their own roles in the cell membrane and maintain the fluidity of the membrane.